phiweger/clonepool/writing/draft.md

 and (b) have at least one replicate in a pool in which all other samples are known to be negative, are marked positive (red, orange).
 All other samples cannot be resolved, and need to be retested individually.
-The longer the set of pools a sample is distributed across, i.e., the longer its "pool address", the more samples can be resolved given a particular prevalence.
+The longer the set of pools a sample is distributed across, i.e., the larger its pool set, the more samples can be resolved given a particular prevalence.
 Of course, a higher number of replicates comes at the price of a reduced number of samples which can be processed at a fixed number of wells.
 Fortunately, our results